C$^*$-diagonals in AH-algebras arising from generalized diagonal connecting maps: spectrum and uniqueness: Examples: Spectrally Incomplete AI-algebras

 By Theorem 2 in \cite{ell0}, we have that By Theorem \ref{theorem:connected components} $Z$ is a connected component of $\mathrm{Spec}(C_B)$ but is an unseen spectral component of $\mathrm{Spec}(C_A)$.
 The result follows by Proposition \ref{theorem:non-uniqueness}. \eproof

-As an application of this result we may consider the class of Goodearl algebras with unit interval base spaces, which are a particularly nice class of simple and unital AH-algebras arising from generalized diagonal connecting maps, some having real rank zero and some not.
-See \cite{Goo} or \cite[Example~3.1.7]{Ror} for the definition.
+As an application of this result we may consider the class of Goodearl algebras that were considered in Example \ref{ex:goodearl}, restricted to unit interval base spaces.
+These form a particularly nice class of simple and unital AH-algebras arising from generalized diagonal connecting maps, some having real rank zero and some not.
+Consult \cite{Goo} or \cite[Example~3.1.7]{Ror} for further details.

 \bcor Goodearl algebras with unit interval base spaces do not admit \textbf{I}-unique inductive limit Cartan subalgebras. \ecor

 \bproof The eigenvalue functions that appear for Goodearl algebras are a combination of the identity function $f(x)=x$ and constant functions $f(x)=x_0\in[0,1]$.
 Hence given a path on the associated Bratteli diagram, it either contains infinitely many edges labeled with constant maps, or it does not.
 The first case would then correspond to a singleton inverse limit, whilst the second case would correspond to a Hausdorff continuum.
 Hence the connected components of the associated C$^*$-diagonal consists of Hausdorff continuua or singletons.
 However, there is a plethora of inverse limits on $[0,1]$ that are not of this form (see \cite[Chapter~1]{IM12}).
 Thus such Goodearl algebras are spectrally incomplete.
 The result follows by Theorem \ref{theorem:AI non uniqueness}. \eproof